aws-samples/aws-modernization-with-dremio/content/50-Create Virtual Datasets/505-set-reflection.md

 </li>
 <ol>
 <li> In middle section, select <b>NYC_Taxi dataset</b>.
-Select the "gear wheel" and you will see "Reflections" tab.
-When you click on the <b>“Reflection”</b> Tab, Dremio will automatically determine the Aggregation Reflection based on the measures and dimensions in the table.
+Select the "gear wheel" and you will see <b>"Reflections"</b> tab.
+When you click on the <b>“Reflections”</b> Tab, Dremio will automatically determine the Aggregation Reflection based on the measures and dimensions in the table.
  </ol>
  <br/>